mvolkmann/blog/src/meteor.md

    </style>
    ```

+   Now tasks can be marked as done and they can be deleted.

 1. Show the number of remaining tasks and total tasks in the heading
    by making the following changes in `client/App.svelte`:

-   - Add the following in the `script` tag:
+   - Add the following in the `script` element:

      ```js
      $: remaining = $tasks.filter(t => !t.done).length;
      ```

-   - Add the following after the `header` tag:
+   - Add the following as the new first child of the `section` element:

      ```html
      <p class="stats">{remaining} of {$tasks.length} remaining</p>
      ```

-   - Add the following inside the `style` tag:
+   - Add the following inside the `style` element:

      ```css
      .stats {